aldouzerobinrelos-web/Relos_ECE2112_PA1/README.md

 # Relos_ECE2112_PA1
-The content of this repository contains Programming Assignment 1 for our course "Advance Computer Programming" this S.Y.
-2026 - 2027
+The content of this repository contains Programming Assignment 1 for the course Advance Computer Programming

+# 1. WORD ROTATION PROBLEM
+Create a function named rotate word() that accepts a non-empty string.
+Move the first character of the string to the end while keeping all remaining characters in their original order.
+Preserve the capitalization of every character.